Updated 17th November 2022

 - Switching appliances and devices off at the plug rather than leaving them on standby

-- Using a slow cooker or pressure cooker rather than an oven
+- Using a slow cooker, microwave or pressure cooker rather than an oven

 - Using LED lighting and switching lights off when that room isn’t being used – see our Youtube video.